Knowing how the PCV valve actually works, is the first step in diagnosing a bad or failing one.

-Keep in mind that some new models don’t have a PCV valve at all; instead; you’ll find a simple vacuum hose going from the valve cover to an air inlet duct.
+Also, keep in mind that some new models, don’t have a PCV valve at all.
+Instead, you’ll find a simple vacuum hose; going from the valve cover to an air inlet duct.
 Others may have a simple restrictor in place.
 Still, you can check the restrictor, hoses and other components.

-Furthermore, If you are not familiar with the PCV system in your vehicle; or can’t find the valve; buy the service manual for your particular vehicle make and model from a local auto parts store.
+So, if you are not familiar with, the PCV system in your vehicle; or can’t find the valve; buy the service manual for your particular vehicle make and model, from a local auto parts store.

 Luckily, It Doesn’t Take Much To Check The System:

-- Many engine models use a simple, inexpensive valve, and many car owners just replace it every service interval.
+- Many engine models use a simple, inexpensive valve.
+As a result, many car owners just replace it, every service interval.
 Other valves incorporate heating elements and cost more.
-Regardless of the type of PCV valve you engine uses; always buy a quality brand valve; since it’s more likely to have a more precise calibration for your specific engine model.
+Regardless of the type of PCV valve your engine uses; always buy a quality brand valve.
+Because, it’s more likely to have a more precise calibration, for your specific engine model.

-Besides visually inspecting the condition of the different PCV valve and related components; test the system during engine operation.
+Besides visually inspecting the condition of the PCV valve and related components; you should also, test the system during engine operation.

-2- Then, open the hood and disconnect the valve from the valve cover; and block the end of the valve with your finger.
+2- Then, open the hood and disconnect the valve from the valve cover.
+Then, block the end of the valve, with your finger.

-3- You’ll feel vacuum from the system sucking at your fingertip; and notice a momentary idle speed drop of about 40 to 80 rpm.
+3- You’ll feel vacuum from the system, sucking at your fingertip.
+And, you should notice a momentary idle speed drop, of about 40 to 80 rpm.

 4- If you notice a bigger rpm drop and the engine idle smooths out; your (PCV) valve might be stuck open.